Source (game engine)

 Source is a 3D game engine developed by Valve.
-It debuted as the successor to GoldSrc in 2004 with the release of Counter-Strike: Source and Half-Life 2.
-Updates to Source were released in incremental versions, with the engine being succeeded by Source 2 by the late 2010s.
+It debuted as the successor to GoldSrc in 2004 with the releases of Half-Life: Source, Counter-Strike: Source, and Half-Life 2.
+Valve used Source in many of their games in the following years, including Team Fortress 2, Counter-Strike: Global Offensive, Dota 2, and the Portal and Left 4 Dead franchises.
+Other notable third-party games using Source include most games in the Titanfall franchise, Vampire: The Masquerade – Bloodlines, Dear Esther, The Stanley Parable and Garry’s Mod.
+Valve released incremental updates to Source until succeeded by Source 2 in 2015.

 History

 Source distantly originates from the GoldSrc engine, itself a heavily modified version of John Carmack's Quake engine with some code from the Quake II engine.
 Carmack commented on his blog in 2004 that "there are still bits of early Quake code in Half-Life 2".
 Valve employee Erik Johnson explained the engine's nomenclature on the Valve Developer Community:

 Source was developed part-by-part from this fork onwards, slowly replacing GoldSrc in Valve's internal projects and, in part, explaining the reasons behind its unusually modular nature.
 Valve's development of Source since has been a mixture of licensed middleware and in-house-developed code.
-Among others, Source uses Bink Video for video playback.
+Older versions of Source use Bink Video for video playback, however more recent releases of the Source engine use WebM videos for menu backgrounds, Full Motion Videos, and splash screens.